colin-scott/colin-scott.github.io/_posts/2016-03-04-technologies-for-testing-and-debugging-distributed-systems.markdown

 ### Discovering Problems in Production

-Despite our best efforts, bugs invariably make it into production.[^28] Still, we'd prefer to discover and diagnose these issues means that are more proactive than user complaints.
+Despite our best efforts, bugs invariably make it into production.[^28] Still, we'd prefer to discover and diagnose these issues through means that are more proactive than user complaints.
 What are the challenges of detecting problems in production?: